Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers

 Due to their disordered geometry, a full description of NLs presents several issues.
 In fact, a key challenge lies in establishing a robust correlation between the network geometry and the characteristics of emission.
 Simulations ~\cite{gaio2019nanophotonic} have shown a decrease of the lasing threshold upon increasing the network degree, i.e., the average number of connections per node.
 Another study highlighted the high sensitivity of the NL spectrum to the spatial shape of the pump profile~\cite{saxena2022sensitivity}.
+In interference-based interpretations of random lasing, multiple scattering has been proposed to form loop optical paths acting as effective cavities~\cite{cao1998ultraviolet}, while the optical response of complex structures, including networks, can articulate in modes at very various degree of localization~\cite{wiersma2016clear}; in network lasers, the statistics of paths and geometries involved in lasing is prevalently controlled by the distribution of edge lengths.